Dr. Monica R. McLemore, PhD, MPH, RN

 Dr. Daniel Suárez-Baquero PhD, MSN, RN

-He obtained his Ph.D. in Nursing at The University of Texas at Austin, studying the essence of Colombian Partería Tradicional (lay midwifery).
-He worked as a postdoctoral fellow in the ACTIONS program at The University of California San Francisco focused on reproductive justice as the primary approach to reproductive health services provision.
 Since undergraduate studies, he developed a deep passion for qualitative research methods, specially working on reproductive justice, Latine reproductive health experiences, and community/cultural memory of ethnic minoritized women.
 Dr. Suárez Baquero uses advanced qualitative methods to enhance the voices of minoritized communities that have been overlooked to promote health, birth equity, and reproductive justice globally.

-Ellen Solis, DNP, SNM, FACNM
+Dr. Ellen Solis, DNP, CNM, FACNM

 Her experience as a professor and midwife has allowed her to center the voices and experiences of her clients, students, and colleagues—especially those from BIPOC and LGBTQ+ communities—while working towards amplifying their presence in healthcare, education, and policy development.

-She received a Bachelor of Arts in literature and writing from the University of California, Santa Cruz, a Bachelor of Science in Nursing from the University of Pennsylvania, as well as a Master’s of Science in Nursing and a DNP from Frontier Nursing University.
+Dr. Solis received a Bachelor of Arts in literature and writing from the University of California, Santa Cruz, a Bachelor of Science in Nursing from the University of Pennsylvania, as well as a Master’s of Science in Nursing and a DNP from Frontier Nursing University.

+Her research focuses on creating access to waterbirth in hospital settings, bias-informed communication strategies, increasing access to midwifery care for clients affected by obesity, cannabis use in pregnancy, and strategies to address moral distress and burnout for midwives and all healthcare providers.
 She practices as a full-scope CNM in Seattle and teach the clinical (NCLIN) series at University of Washington, is a board member for Nurses for Sexual and Reproductive Health, and an active member of the American College of Nurse Midwives, Midwives for Universal Healthcare and the National Black Midwives Association.